mark-kimmerman/orbital-playground/README.md

 ## To do

+-   [ ] Use forces to update acceleration to update velocity to update position
--   [ ] Store position of each body in polar coordinates
+-   [ ] Update SVG position from polar coordinates
 -   [ ] Set SVG position (transform→translate?) from polar coordinates
--   [ ] Update a body's polar coordinates and then update SVG position
--   [ ] Use position to calculate gravitational forces, with angle
--   [ ] Use forces to update acceleration to update velocity to update position
 -   [ ] Set actual values for Earth's radius & spacestation orbit height
 -   [ ] Use camera frame to keep everything in view
 -   [ ] Make the spacestation orbit